wimmuskee/mangrove/README.md

 - [ ] oaiprovider/uniform database solution for metadata storage
 - [ ] fix reporter, for generic data storage
 - [ ] command for new source, generating config file, and database entry
-- [ ] update wikipedia to new database solution
 - [ ] unittests